Parametrics of electromagnetic searches for axion dark matter: Conclusions

 In some cases, these can be related to the EM field fluctuations.
 For example, if DM consists of a vector which couples to the SM $B-L$ current, then its couplings to electrons and protons are the same as those of a dark photon with $\kappa_{\rm eff} = g_{B-L} / e$ (though its coupling to neutrons is different).
 So, in circumstances where neutrons are not important (for example, in dielectric haloscope detection schemes, where electrons dominate the dielectric response), the dark photon limits we derived will apply.

 Analysing the $B-L$ coupling directly, the PQL sensitivity is set by the fluctuations of the $B-L$ current in the target system.
-Since, for a shielded volume, the EM current fluctuations are related to the EM field fluctuations, these sensitivity bounds can be related to those for a dark photon (when neutrons are unimportant).
+Since, for a shielded volume, the EM current fluctuations are related to the EM field fluctuations, and -- when neutrons are unimportant -- the $B-L$ current is proportional to the EM current, the fluctuations of the $B-L$ current can be related to those of the EM field.
 For example, if $e$ were smaller, than the fluctuations of the electron-number current in the shielding would have to be larger in order to cancel out the the EM field fluctuations, corresponding to the $\kappa_{\rm eff} \propto 1/e$ behaviour.

 Of course, since there is not a perfect degeneracy between the effects of a $B-L$ vector and EM fields, the dark photon type limits can be circumvented.
 In particular, one can look for the force exerted on neutron-containing objects, which can give good sensitivity at small DM masses~\cite{Graham_2016}.